Essendale-dev/SIH/README.md

 # SIH
-entire ap using django, lacking the database
+Entire app 'Interndhundo' using django, lacking the database.